Ch3shireDev/PyCircuits/README.md

 We assume some inertia of current (change of I described by di), so one should also take some basic inductance value L. For now taken value is equal to 1, probably should be much smaller.

 TODO: Add diode class.
 Also, I have in plans transistor class.
+Remove current inertia depending of number of components.